-FECA's Florida Legislative Report March 28, 2025 As the fourth week of the 2025 legislative session ends, we are almost halfway through the Session.
-Many of the policy subcommittees will have their final meetings next week.
-Thus, lengthy agendas are expected for many bills to still be eligible for passage this year.
-Also, the budget in both the House and Senate has been released from subcommittees and will be a chamber focus over the next two weeks.
-Several bills of interest were considered and subsequently passed this week, details on those bills are below.
-Statewide continued productive conversations with Commissioner Simpson's staff surrounding the land use portions of HB 651, relating to the Department of Agriculture.
-Statewide also met with Representative Shoaf on HB 567, relating to the Department of Transportation, to discuss the unnecessary burden placed on utilities during relocation projects.
-HB 651/SB 700, Department of Agriculture, passed out of their respective committees this week.
-Both bills have the provision that any land owned by electric utilities, which were classified as agricultural lands prior to their acquisition, must be offered to the Department of Agriculture as a right of first refusal when the land is offered for sale or transferred by the utility.
-The retroactive date of January 1, 2009, remains in place.
-Statewide offered language this week to limit the language to land with solar facilities, and hope to have an update on its status next week.
-HB 567/SB 462, relating to the Department of Transportation, both passed committees this week.
-The bills contain the same problematic language related to the relocation of utilities in conjunction with road projects.
-The House Sponsor filed a strike-all amendment which removed the relocation section only to then offer another amendment adding it back in.
-Committee members expressed concerns regarding the relocation portion and the public benefit of including the provision in the bill language.
-Statewide met with the Chairman of the bill's next Committee to express the impact this language would have on the co-ops.
-Statewide is working with all utilities to continue expressing concerns and impact with the bill sponsors.
-SB 1304, relating to Solar Facilities, was not heard this week and failed to make the week 5 committee agenda.
-The companion bill, HB 1595, is scheduled to be heard on Tuesday in the Intergovernmental Affairs Committee.
-The bill would allow counties to require the decommissioning of solar facilities and ensure the land is returned to the original state.
-Counties could require solar facility owners to provide financial assurance to cover decommissioning costs.
-Further, they remove the existing statutory exemption preventing a county from limiting solar facilities on lands classified as agricultural.
-HB 857/SB 1386, relating to Assault or Battery on a Utility Worker, passed their respective first committees of reference.
-The identical bills increase penalties for criminal offenses committed against utility employees conducting work on critical infrastructure.
+FECA's Florida Legislative Report April 04, 2025 At the conclusion of the fifth week of the 2025 legislative session, we are officially beyond the midway point.
+The House Policy Subcommittees are authorized to hold their final meetings next week.
+Appropriations Chairmen in both chambers released their respective budgets on Thursday, setting the stage for conference negotiations to determine a spending plan for the upcoming fiscal year.
+Several bills of interest were up for consideration this week.
+HB 651, Department of Agriculture, passed the Agriculture & Natural Resources Budget Committee.
+The bill contains the provision that any land owned by electric utilities, which were classified as agricultural lands prior to their acquisition, must be offered to the Department of Agriculture as a right of first refusal when land is offered for sale or transferred by the utility.
+It provides a retroactive date of January 1, 2009.
+HB 651 has one remaining committee of reference while the companion, SB 700, is scheduled to be heard in its final committee next week.
+Statewide continues to have productive conversations with the Commissioner of Agriculture and his staff to address our concerns with the language.
+SB 462, relating to the Department of Transportation, passed the Regulated Industries Committee.
+The sponsor offered an amendment to address the utility concerns related to the relocation of utilities and the penalty costs for delays.
+That amendment was adopted.
+The companion, HB 567, continues to include the problematic language.
+Statewide, along with representatives from the other utilities, met with the House Sponsor to emphasize the impacts and unwarranted consequences associated with retaining this language.
+HB 1595, relating to Solar Facilities, passed the Intergovernmental Affairs Committee.
+The bill as amended, would allow counties to require the decommissioning of solar facilities and ensure the land is returned to its original state.
+Counties would have the ability to require solar facility owners to provide financial assurance to cover decommissioning costs.
+In contrast to previous versions, the amended version which passed the committee retains the existing statutory exemption preventing a county from limiting solar facilities on lands classified as agricultural.
+The Senate companion still removes the exemption.
+HB 857, relating to Assault or Battery on a Utility Worker, passed the House Economic Infrastructure Committee.
+The bill increases penalties for criminal offenses committed against utility employees working on critical infrastructure.
 It upgrades assault charges to a first-degree misdemeanor and battery or aggravated assault to a felony.
+The House Bill has one committee of reference remaining while the Senate Bill has two.
 Below are bills of interest filed thus far.
 Moving forward each successive week, the report will be prioritized in the following manner: new legislation filed, priority, monitor, and tracking.
 Any new activities will be highlighted RED.
 If you would like more detailed information or an explanation of any legislation or why it is in a specific area, please do not hesitate to reach out to Drew or Mike.
 PRIORITY Department of Agriculture and Consumer Services (CS SB 700/HB 651) Sponsors: Sen. Truenow/Rep. Tuck Summary: